 - Make this soup as Wicked (or not), as you like!
 If you love bold flavours, go ahead and add more of the lemongrass, curry paste and Sambal etc., to your taste preference.
 If you don't want any heat, simply omit the Sambal altogether.
 Don't forget to taste and add salt at the end of cooking, as needed, to really bring out all the great flavours.

-- Start the rice cooking. *You can cook the rice ahead and refrigerate or you can use left-over cooked rice.
+- Start the rice cooking.
+For 2 cups of cooked rice, you should start with 2/3 cup raw rice cooked with 1 1/3 cups of water. *You can cook the rice ahead and refrigerate or you can use left-over cooked rice.

-- Heat a large soup pot or Dutch oven over medium heat.
-Add 1 Tbsp. oil.
-When hot, add mushrooms and cook until golden and tender.
-Remove to a plate.
-In the same pot, add another 1 Tbsp. oil and heat.
+- Start the soup by heating a large soup pot or Dutch oven over medium heat.
+Add 1 Tablespoon of cooking oil to the pot.
+When hot, add the mushrooms and cook, stirring regularly, until golden and tender.
+Remove the mushrooms to a bowl.
+In the same pot, add another 1 Tablespoon of cooking oil and heat.
 Add the chicken and cook, stirring, until no longer pink.
-Remove chicken to the plate with the mushrooms.
+Remove the chicken to the bowl with the mushrooms.
 Add a splash more oil, if needed.
 Add the onion and red pepper, and cook, stirring, just until softened.
 Return the mushrooms and chicken to the pot.
-Add the broth and heat through.
+Add the chicken broth and heat through.
 Add the fish sauce, Worcestershire sauce and lemongrass paste (if using) and simmer 5 minutes.
-Add cream and coconut milk, turn heat to low, then cover and simmer 2 minutes.
+Add the cream and coconut milk, reduce the heat to medium-low, then cover and simmer the soup for about 2 minutes.

-- In a small bowl, combine curry paste, Sambal Oelek, tomato paste and cornstarch and mix until incorporated.
-Stir into soup until combined and heat until soup simmers, thickens slightly and has a velvety appearance.
+- Meanwhile, in a small bowl, combine the curry paste, Sambal Oelek, tomato paste and cornstarch and mix until incorporated.
+Stir into the soup until well combined.
+Simmer the soup, stirring regularly until the soup thickens slightly and has a velvety appearance.
+Finish the soup with the lime juice and chopped cilantro.
 Taste the soup and season with salt and pepper, as needed.

-- To serve, spoon some hot rice into a bowl, then spoon hot soup over-top.
-Serve immediately garnished with cilantro, parsley or basil leaves and lime wedges to add a drizzle of fresh lime juice to the soup.
+- To serve, spoon some hot rice into a bowl, then spoon hot soup over the top.
+Serve immediately, garnished with cilantro, parsley or basil leaves and lime wedges to add a drizzle of fresh lime juice to the soup.

-- Store any leftover rice and soup separately, as the rice will soak up all the soup broth if store together.
+- Store any leftover rice and soup separately, as the rice will soak up all the soup broth if stored together.

 Notes